DomTheDorito/husshlog/README.md

 > The logbook.csv and ADIF exports will be in the same directory as the program.
 It is recommended to create a seperate directory for this program.

 > [!IMPORTANT]
-> If atempting to run on Windows, you will need to build [python-curses-build](https://github.com/cgohlke/python-curses-build) as the official module is not supported on Windows.
+> If attempting to run on Windows, you will need to build [python-curses-build](https://github.com/cgohlke/python-curses-build) as the official module is not supported on Windows.

 ## Looking forward